palmeredholm/math4610/software_manual/small_root.md

 **Language:** Python.

 **Description/Purpose:** This routine approximates the root of a function closest to a specified value.
-This method uses the hybrid method; therefore, the first derivative of the function will have to be supplied.
+Approaches using both hybrid methods are shown.
+In the case of the newton-bisection hybrid method, the first derivative will need to be supplied.

 **Input:** There are eight input variables in this routine: